Sustainable energy solutions for agriculture

-Energy efficiency and the use of renewable energies have increased in agricultural value chains, leading to a rise in productivity and a fall in greenhouse gas emissions.
+Energy efficiency and the use of renewable energies in agriculture have increased, boosting productivity and reducing greenhouse gas emissions.

-The project is responsible for the German contribution to the international initiative, Powering Agriculture – An Energy Grand Challenge (PAEGC).
-This is a collective undertaking by the German Federal Ministry for Economic Cooperation and Development (BMZ), USAID, the Swedish development cooperation agency (Sida) the US Government’s development finance institution OPIC (Overseas Private Investment Corporation) and the US company Duke Energy.
-The initiative aims to develop and disseminate economically viable innovative approaches to foster the use of climate-friendly energy technologies in agriculture in developing countries and emerging economies.
-It disburses direct grants to companies, universities and non-state organisations, by means of international competitive tenders.
-It is currently supporting 24 projects.
+The project implements the German contribution to the international initiative Powering Agriculture – An Energy Grand Challenge for Development (PAEGC).
+PAEGC is a joint initiative of the Federal Ministry for Economic Cooperation and Development (BMZ), the United States Agency for International Development (USAID), the Swedish development agency SIDA, the US development bank U.S. International Development Finance Corporation (DFC), and the US energy company Duke Energy.
+The initiative promotes the development and dissemination of innovative, marketable approaches to the use of climate-friendly energy technologies in agriculture in developing countries and emerging economies.
+PAEGC is currently supporting 24 projects.

-The project is based in Bonn, and it works together with private and state partners in the different partner countries.
-It also maintains a regional centre for East Africa in Kenya.
+The project is based in Bonn and works with local private and state partners.
+There is also a regional location for East Africa in Kenya.

 - Almost 60 per cent of supported innovations have achieved market maturity or are beginning to disseminate climate-friendly energy solutions.
 For example, Claro Energy, an Indian innovator promoted by the project, supplies mobile solar water pumps that are ordered up to 40 times daily.
 Another example is Village Infrastructure Angels (VIA), which develops solar-powered processing stations for staple foods and has already sold 230 solar-powered mills in Indonesia, Papua New Guinea, the Philippines and Vanuatu.